GCBallesteros/DebugMode/README.md

 - `iex` a function decorator from [ipdb](https://github.com/gotcha/ipdb) that will start a debugger session if the decorated function raises an exception.
 Great for those times when you don't know exactly where things are going wrong.
-- `wat`
+- `wat` from [wat](https://github.com/igrek51/wat) to allow you to more deeply inspect all your variables.

-On top of that, when you go start the debugger with `breakpoint()` or `set_trace()` you will drop into [ipdb](https://github.com/gotcha/ipdb), a much better pdb and you will have available [wat](https://github.com/igrek51/wat) to inspect all your variables in a much more powerful way.
+On top of that, when you go start the debugger with `breakpoint()` or `set_trace()` you will drop into [ipdb](https://github.com/gotcha/ipdb), a much better pdb with [wat](https://github.com/igrek51/wat) available there too.

 Lastly, `debug_mode` will create a folder in the current directory named `_debug` and will store it's path under the name `debug_folder` and make it globally accessible.
+This is great place to throw in plots, temporary files, etc.

 ## Usage